aliartiza75/s3-string-search-tool/README.md

 To run it locally:

-- a.
-Attach the Policy created above with IAM Group.
+- Attach the Policy created above with IAM Group.

-- b.
-Create an IAM user.
+- Create an IAM user.

-&nbsp; c.
-Attach the IAM user to IAM Group.
+- Attach the IAM user to IAM Group.

-&nbsp; d.
-Generate IAM Access Key and Secret.
+- Generate IAM Access Key and Secret.

-&nbsp; e.
-Configure IAM creds on your system.
+- Configure IAM creds on your system.

 To run it on EC2:

-&nbsp; a.
-Create an IAM role.
+- Create an IAM role.

-&nbsp; b.
-Attach the policy created above with the role.
+- Attach the policy created above with the role.

-&nbsp; c.
-Attach the role to EC2 instance.
+- Attach the role to EC2 instance.

 8. Install the requirements.